 On June 5, 2011, the Company entered into an agreement with Amer to acquire all rights, title and interest to iferanserin.
 Ventrus paid \$500,000 on execution and will pay \$12 million for the asset at closing, which Ventrus expects to occur by November 15, 2011.
-Closing is subject to Ventrus raising net proceeds of a certain minimum amount, which the Company has already met.
-Closing is also subject to, in respect of the first pivotal Phase III trial and any recurrence treatment for iferanserin, the absence through November 10, 2011 of any serious severe adverse events that are life threatening with a risk of serious morbidity that have occurred in one or more subjects receiving iferanserin which are either determined to be at least probably caused by iferanserin or have been disclosed by us in a public securities filing.
+Closing is subject to Ventrus raising net proceeds of a certain minimum amount, which the Company met upon its sale of common stock in July 2011.
+Closing is also subject to, in respect of the first pivotal Phase III trial and any recurrence treatment for iferanserin, the absence through November 10, 2011 of any serious severe adverse events, as defined.
 Ventrus will pay Amer royalties of between 3.0% and 4.0% on net annual sales in the U.S. and between 1.0% and 1.33% on gross annual sales outside the U.S. (subject to a minimum royalty payment on both U.S. and ex-U.S. sales.)

-Note 6 - Stockholder's Transactions:
+Note 6 - Stockholders' Transactions: